munificent/craftinginterpreters/book/the-lox-language.md

 there are *two* of them, these are called **binary** operators.
 (It has nothing to do with the ones-and-zeroes use of "binary".)
-Because the operator is <span name="fixity">fixed</span> *in* the middle of the operands, these are also called **infix** operators as opposed to **prefix** operators where the operator comes before and **postfix** where it follows the operand.
+Because the operator is <span name="fixity">fixed</span> *in* the middle of the operands, these are also called **infix** operators (as opposed to **prefix** operators where the operator comes before the operands, and **postfix** where it comes after).

 <aside name="fixity">

-There are some operators that have more than two operands and where the operators are interleaved between them.
+There are some operators that have more than two operands and the operators are interleaved between them.
 The only one in wide usage is the "conditional" or "ternary" operator of C and friends:

 ```c
 condition ? thenArm : elseArm;